Updated April 2024

 Prepping for the digital SAT, but you’ve run out of practice material?
 We've got you covered.

-By now it's old news that the SAT is switching from paper to digital.
-For international students, the test went digital this March.
-For US students, the last paper-based test will be this coming December.
-If you're a student who's already preparing for the digital SAT, you’ve almost certainly run into a problem: since the digital SAT is brand new, there just isn’t much prep material out there.
+By now it's old news that the SAT has switched from paper to digital.
+If you're preparing for the digital SAT, you’ve almost certainly run into a problem: since the digital SAT is brand new, there just isn’t much prep material out there.

-So far, there are only four official practice tests, which the College Board made available last fall through its Bluebook testing app.
-Yes, the College Board has promised that more practice tests are coming later this year—but even when additional tests are made available, for the foreseeable future, there will still be far fewer high-quality practice materials for the digital SAT than there are for the paper SAT.
-That's why—if you're just starting to prep for the digital SAT—we advise you carefully ration these official practice tests so that you can get the most out of them.
+So far, there are six official practice tests, available through the Bluebook testing app.
+Yes, the College Board has promised that they will gradually release more practice tests, but for the foreseeable future, there will still be far fewer high-quality practice materials for the digital SAT than there were for the paper SAT.
+That's why—if you're just starting to prep for the digital SAT—you should carefully ration these official practice tests so that you can get the most out of them.

 But what if it’s too late?
 What if you’ve already used up the available practice tests?